 Salem museum showcases history of psychiatry

-In this April 11, 2016 photo, a small window remains in the basement from the former hospital, the Oregon State Insane Asylum at the Oregon State Hospital Museum of Mental Health in Salem, Ore.
+In this April 11, 2016 photo, about a 1 1/4 miles of tunnel still exist beneath the hospital connecting sections of the old facility at the Oregon State Hospital Museum of Mental Health in Salem, Ore.
 Housed in the former entrance to the old Oregon State Hospital, the Oregon State Hospital Museum of Mental Health consists of a handful of small rooms and displays a fraction of the more than 4,000 artifacts contained in its archive.

 Add your comments below